 Mr. Reiss was a member of the law review staff while studying at the William S. Richardson School of Law, previously clerked and held the position of staff attorney to the Hawai‘i Supreme Court and has practiced law in both the public and private sectors.
 He taught law at the Universities of Malaya and Hawai‘i and managed and continues to manage a solo practice emphasizing intellectual property and Internet law matters.

-In addition to being admitted to practice law in Hawai‘i, Mr. Reiss is admitted to the California state bar, the U.S. Supreme Court and the Federal and Ninth Circuit Courts of Appeal, and is a registered patent attorney with the U.S. Patent and Trademark Office.
-He has served as an adjunct professor of intellectual property law at the William S. Richardson School of Law and on the boards of the Hawai‘i Board of Bar Examiners, the Hawai‘i Institute of Continuing Legal Education, and the Hawai‘i State Bar Association’s International Law Section, Alternative Dispute Resolution Section, and Intellectual Property and Technology Section.
-Mr. Reiss is a World Intellectual Property Organization UDRP panelist, a neutral for Dispute Prevention & Resolution Hawai‘i, a fellow of the American Bar Foundation and a delegate to the At Large Advisory Committee of the Internet Corp for Assigned Names and Numbers which administers policy for domain names.
+In addition to being admitted to practice law in Hawaii, Mr. Reiss is admitted in California (inactive), to the U.S. Supreme Court and the Federal and Ninth Circuit Courts of Appeal, and is a registered patent attorney with the U.S. Patent and Trademark Office.
+He has taught intellectual property and Internet law subjects as an adjunct professor at the William S. Richardson School of Law, and served on the boards of the Hawai‘i Board of Bar Examiners, the Hawai‘i Institute of Continuing Legal Education, and the Hawai‘i State Bar Association’s International Law, Alternative Dispute Resolution, and Intellectual Property and Technology Sections.
+Mr. Reiss is a World Intellectual Property Organization UDRP arbitrator and on the panel of neutrals for the International Trademark Association (“INTA”), Dispute Prevention & Resolution, Inc. and the Mediation Center of the Pacific, a member of INTA and the Federal Circuit Bar Association, a fellow of the American Bar Foundation and a delegate to the At Large Advisory Committee of the Internet Corp for Assigned Names and Numbers (“ICAAN”) which administers policy for domain names.
 Mr. Reiss is a frequent speaker on intellectual property, technology and Internet law topics.